Overdue (album)

-Overdue was the final LP album by The Sandpipers, released by Satril Records in 1976 in the U.K. with catalog number SATL 4006.
-Other international releases included Australia (RCA VPL1 4048), Germany (Jupiter 28 654 OT), Japan (Satril YX-7145-SR, different cover, different track order, titled Singapore Girl), New Zealand (RCA VPL1 4048), Philippines (Satril SATL-4006, different cover, different track order), and Venezuela (Satril LP-S-11501, titled Atrasado).
-Spanish releases occurred in 1978 (Satril 77-ST1) and again in 1984 (Satril E-30.271).
+Overdue was an LP album by The Sandpipers, released by Satril Records in 1976 in the U.K. with catalog number SATL 4006.
+Other international releases included Australia (RCA VPL1 4048), Brazil (Young 304.1085), Germany (Jupiter 28 654 OT), Japan (Satril YX-7145-SR, different cover, different track order, titled Singapore Girl), New Zealand (RCA VPL1 4048), Philippines (Satril SATL-4006, different cover, different track order), South Africa (Nitty Gritty NGH 1012), Spain (Satril 77-ST1), and Venezuela (Satril LP-S-11501, titled Atrasado).
 The album was not released in the U.S.

 Overdue contained several songs co-written by group member Jim Brady.
 Original member Richard Shoff returned for the album with Gary Duckworth replacing original member Michael Piano.

 Of the three singles released from the album, one, a disco version of Hang On Sloopy, charted at #32 on the U.K. singles chart.
 Another track, "You're A Great Way To Fly (Singapore Girl)", was released as a promotional item in 1979 by Singapore Airlines.